 Once that is done, click on Select Duplicates, and Gemini moves them all to the Trash.
 So don't worry if you’ve accidentally deleted a finished edit instead of another duplicate - you can easily get them back.
 And then, once you are sure everything in the trash is junk, use CleanMyMac to shred the trash, which is a great way to really save some space.

 Now that your pictures are organized, you probably want to keep the ones you’ve got tidy and in order.
-Pixa, also available from Setapp - along with Gemini - is a handy way to manage your entire picture gallery and images workflow, which should save you hours of time in the future.
+MetaImage, also available from Setapp — along with Gemini — is a handy way to manage your entire picture gallery and images workflow, which should save you hours of time in the future.
+You can tag photos so that it will be easier to search in the future, sort by date and title, and lots of other things.